2013-14 Grants and Scholarships Rounds have closed

 Projects which develop the language and cross-cultural skills of Australians to effectively engage with Korea and build a deeper understanding of Korean society, politics and the economy, including language studies and student/professional exchange programs.

 Projects which establish new partnerships or build on existing collaborations between institutions or peak bodies and their counterparts in Korea, particularly in emerging fields of research and development related to green growth, environment, technology and agricultural initiatives.

 Projects which utilise digital services to encourage a greater awareness and knowledge of contemporary Australian culture and society in Korea, and promote understanding of Korean society in Australia.

 Sport and Community (with focus on soccer/Asian Cup 2015)

 Projects which develop sporting and community ties between Korea and Australia, especially related to the upcoming Asian Cup to be hosted by Australia in early 2015.
 In particular, community events and activities leading up to the tournament and the visit of the Korean national team which seek to promote sporting linkages between the countries are encouraged.

-* Successful applications will be subject to the AKF receiving full funding from the government as of 1 July 2013.
+* Funding for successful applications will be subject to the AKF receiving full funding from the Government as of 1 July 2014.

 Frequency of AKF Grant Funding Rounds

 Generally, the AKF Secretariat will conduct one major grant round each financial year, advertised on the AKF website.
-Only if further funding becomes available, then a subsequent ‘intersessional’ grant round* may be held within the financial year, and also advertised on the AKF website.
+Applications will be received February-April for projects in the following financial year.
+Only if further funding becomes available, then a subsequent 'intersessional' grant round may be held within the financial year, also advertised on the AKF website.